ldijkman/async-esp-fs-webserver/docs/readme.md

 ```

 // mdns is working like it should
-// only my bonjourbrowser shows "async-fs-webserver" listed and not the set one
+// only my android phone bonjourbrowser
+//     shows "async-fs-webserver" listed and not the set one garage

+// even cheaper
+// ESP8266 12E/12F 4mb Version (only little changes needed)